justinas-b/aws-iam-authenticator-sso-wrapper/README.md

     []
 ```

-While using this tool, it enables you to deplou `aws-auth` ConfigMap to tool's namespace and provide PermissionSet's name instead of role ARN under `mapRoles` key:
+While using this tool, it enables you to deploy `aws-auth` ConfigMap to tool's namespace and provide PermissionSet's name instead of role ARN under `mapRoles` key:

 ```yaml
 apiVersion: v1